afnog/sse/virtualization/presentation.md

 * Set guest IP to the IP address of the host, and guest por
 * Set guest port to 22

+???
+Forward local ports to each of your virtual machines' management IPs:
 ---

 ## Setup port forwarding